Profitable Sales: A Contractor’s Guide

 The information provided is valuable for both the construction-related business owner and their sales staff.

-A download link for the eBooks will be available after placing your order.
-You will also receive a confirmation email with a download link.
+A download link for the eBook and audiobook will be sent via email after placing your order.

 Below is a partial list of over 225 scenarios that can happen in sales, with a recommendation on how to handle them.
 These are covered in Chapter 16, with this introduction (you can download the entire list here):